 - In medium bowl wish eggs and brown sugar until combined.
 Set aside.

-- Sift in flour and salt and gently stir into batter just until evenly mixed.
-Spread brownie mixture into the 9 X 13 baking dish.
+- Sift in the flour and salt and gently stir into batter just until evenly mixed.
+Spread the brownie mixture into the lined baking dish.

-- Add the remaining chocolate to the heat proof bowl over simmering water and gently melt the rest of the chocolate.
-When melted add the peppermint extract and stir.
+- Add the remaining chocolate to the heat-proof bowl over simmering water and gently melt the rest of the chocolate.
+When melted add the peppermint and stir.
 Remove from heat and let cool slightly.

-- Add dollops of the peppermint chocolate to the brownie batter mixture evenly over 9 X 13 baking dish.
-Gently run a knife through the brownie batter to swirl in the peppermint chocolate.
+- Add dollops of the peppermint chocolate to the top of the brownie batter mixture.
+Gently run a knife or toothpick through the brownie batter to swirl in the peppermint chocolate.

 - Bake for 15 minutes.
 Sprinkle crushed candy canes evenly over top and then return to the oven to bake for another 15-20 minutes or until a cake tester comes out with only a few moist crumbs.
 Let brownies cool for about 2 hours before cutting them into bars to serve.